 Krogh, M., Dorani, F., Foulsham, E., McSorley, A. and Hoey, D., 2013.
 Hunter Catchment Salinity Assessment: Final Report, Report prepared by Office of Environment and Heritage for the NSW Environmental Protection Agency Sydney, Australia.
 Available at: www.epa.nsw.au (accessed 20/12/2013).

-MCO, 2015.
-Moolarben Coal Annual Environmental Management Report 2013-2014, Moolarben Coal Operations Pty Ltd; Part of Yancoal (Aust),
+Moolarben Coal Complex Annual Review 2022, Moolarben Coal Operations Pty Ltd; Yancoal (Aust),

 MER, 2011.
 Environmental Assessment – Modification of Ulan Coal CONTINUED OPERATIONS – Appendix 3 Groundwater Assessment Report Xstrata Coal Toronto, Australia.